Heerozh/spectre/README.md

 The thickness of the line represents the length of the Rolling Window, kind of like "bandwidth".

-The engine in GPU mode performs multiple inputs calculations simultaneously, the two branch paths of the orange RankFactor in the diagram above will be calculated simultaneously, the same goes for NormalizedBollingerBands.
+If `engine.to_cuda(enable_stream=True)`, the calculation of the branches will be performed simultaneously, and the VRAM usage will increase proportionally.

 ### Compatible with alphalens